git/git.github.io/rev_news/drafts/edition-22.md

 David has since posted
 [new patches](https://public-inbox.org/git/20161129093807.24637-1-davvid@gmail.com/)
-that have been found "sensible", so it looks likely then that this area of Git will improve in the next feature version.
+that have been found "sensible", so it looks very likely that this area of Git will improve in the next feature version.